Regional Relief and Recovery Fund (RRRF) — funding requests up to $1,000,000

 - Protect vital intellectual property

-- Must have previously applied for funding from other federal COVID-19 support measures for which they are eligible, such as the Business Development Bank of Canada’s Highly Affected Sectors Credit Availability Program (HASCAP) Guarantee, Co-Lending Program, Working Capital Loan, or Oil and Gas Sector Capital Loan, or Export Development Canada’s Business Credit Availability Program
+- Must have previously applied for funding from all other federal COVID-19 support measures for which they are eligible, such as the Business Development Bank of Canada’s Highly Affected Sectors Credit Availability Program (HASCAP) Guarantee, Co-Lending Program, Working Capital Loan, Oil and Gas Sector Capital Loan, and Export Development Canada’s Business Credit Availability Program

 Sole proprietorships and not-for-profits are not eligible for the RRRF.

 When to apply